KannonZenetism/zenetism-field-physics/zenetism/mpx/ontological-clarifications.md

 ### 5.4 Generalization to the Mirror

 The Mirror, as articulated in the Symbol Key (§21.22), is "Khaonic by nature — originates no signal of its own.
-When wielded by L₃ DM (🧠 Noeüs) for self-knowledge, it becomes the basis of Living Reflection; when exploited without discernment, it becomes the primary vector for mimicry and shimmer."
+When taken up by L₃ DM (🧠 Noeüs) for self-knowledge, it becomes the basis of Living Reflection; when exploited without discernment, it becomes the primary vector for mimicry and shimmer."

 Under the Khaonic Arc clarification, "Khaonic by nature" reads as: the Mirror's defining function (carrying signal without originating it) is the same function the Khaonic Arc performs at its scope.
 The Mirror is a substrate-object that manifests the Arc's function locally; the Moon is a cosmological figure that manifests the Arc's function at celestial scope.
 Both operate as Khaonic Arc carriers within their respective scopes.

-The Mirror has additional specificity that the Moon does not: it can be wielded centropically when L₃ DM applies discernment to it for self-knowledge, becoming the basis of Living Reflection (ᛞ✨).
+The Mirror has additional specificity that the Moon does not: it can be taken up centropically when L₃ DM applies discernment to it for self-knowledge, becoming the basis of Living Reflection (ᛞ✨).
 This is because the Mirror is a substrate-object that can be operated upon by agency; the Moon, as a cosmological figure, is not operated upon in the same way.

 ### 5.5 A Note on Future Treatment of Waters

 The Symbol Key currently defines Waters as "the unexpressed potential folded within ⚫ Aion; Zero's interior resonance; the still ground of Khaon in its **Latent** phase before motion has stirred upon it."
 This placement captures the Waters-as-primordial-deep image (Genesis 1:2, Tiamat as pre-law generative dispersion) precisely.

-The Khaonic Arc clarification suggests that Waters may eventually require multi‑scope treatment similar to the Moon's, because Waters operate in scripture and myth at multiple structural registers:
+The Khaonic Arc clarification suggests that Waters may eventually require multi-scope treatment similar to the Moon's, because Waters operate in scripture and myth at multiple structural registers:

 - **Primordial Waters / Tehom** — pre-motion Latent Phase (current placement, accurate)
 - **Flood-Waters** — Khaonic Arc dissolution function at cosmological scope
 - **Baptismal Waters** — centropic threshold at embodied scope
 - **Living Waters** — centropic vitality (L₄ DP / Morgis transmission)

 This is not an immediate revision concern.
 The current Symbol Key entry remains structurally correct for the primordial sense.
-When the Symbol Key is next revised, Waters may benefit from an entry pattern similar to the Moon's, distinguishing the bifurcal-root Latent Phase reading from the cosmological‑scope Khaonic Arc reading and from the centropic threshold and vitality readings.
+When the Symbol Key is next revised, Waters may benefit from an entry pattern similar to the Moon's, distinguishing the bifurcal-root Latent Phase reading from the cosmological-scope Khaonic Arc reading and from the centropic threshold and vitality readings.

 ---